 A very powerful way to encourage your website visitors to sign up for your newsletter is to include a photo of yourself in your email opt-in form.

-People are naturally drawn to human faces (a trick commonly exploited in marketing), so they will notice your opt-in form more quickly.
+People are naturally drawn to human faces, so they will notice your opt-in form more quickly.

 Also – adding your face adds personality to your email opt-in forms.
 You need to show your potential subscribers whom they are going to communicate with to persuade them to sign-up.
 After all, email marketing is about communication.